diezcami/admu-notes/[SCI10] Science and Society/lec-05 My Lifestyle.md

 ## Technological Debate
 * **Technology is harmful to interpersonal communication**
   * Privacy between two people is exposed (eg. Sony Hack)
-  * It's not harmful, but it doesn't help
+  * We have a choice, but technology also dictated our culture
 * **Technology isn't harmful to interpersonal communication**
   * Keyword is option
   * Not harmful, but actually helpful